About the Program

 Declaring the Minor

 All minors must be declared no later than one semester before a student's Expected Graduation Term (EGT).
 To declare the minor, students must complete the LGBT Minor Worksheet once they have decided to minor in the program.
-After fulfilling all course requirements, students must complete a Completion of L & S Minor form and submit it to the GWS undergraduate adviser at 608 Barrows Hall.
+After fulfilling all course requirements, students must complete a Completion of L & S Minor form and submit it to the GWS undergraduate adviser at 608 Social Sciences Building.

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements.